Table of Contents (TOC)

 Asia’s Long distance bus infrastructure may be haphazard & chaotic, but ultimately decipherable.
 Most train & bus stations, and travel hubs offer windows & ticket kiosks … again with multiple plans with varying features

 Noise, smoke and sometimes cooling air migrate up thru large holes in floor surrounding the engine.
-Truly an adventure for travelers, but reality for them.
+Truly an adventure for travelers, but reality for locals.

 B. Luggage security: